Charles IV, Holy Roman Emperor: Holy Roman Emperor

 Besides Germany and Italy, Charles IV also held sovereignty over the old Kingdom of Burgundy (Arles), that was divided in several feudal domains, one of them being the Dauphiné of Viennois, that was acquired in 1349 by the French royal House of Valois, as a domain within the Holy Roman Empire.
 Thus in 1356, the young French prince Charles, who was the ruling Dauphin of Viennois, made an homage to the emperor at Metz, and received imperial confirmation, also being appointed as the imperial vicar in Dauphiné.

-In the spring of 1365, the emperor appointed count Amadeus VI of Savoy as imperial vicar over central regions of the Arlesian realm, from Lausanne and Geneva, to Lyon and Grenoble, and on 4 June 1365, Charles IV was solemnly crowned as king at Arles, by cardinal Guillaume de La Garde, the Archbishop of Arles, in the presence of high representatives of various regions, including Provence, Dauphiné and Savoy, thus becoming the last emperor who received the royal crown of the old Kingdom of Burgundy (Arles).
+In the spring of 1365, the emperor appointed count Amadeus VI of Savoy as imperial vicar over central regions of the Arlesian realm, from Lausanne and Geneva, to Lyon and Grenoble.
+On 4 June 1365, Charles IV was solemnly crowned as king at Arles by cardinal Guillaume de La Garde, the Archbishop of Arles, in the presence of high representatives of various regions, including Provence, Dauphiné and Savoy, thus becoming the last emperor who received the royal crown of the old Kingdom of Burgundy (Arles).
 Already in 1366, Charles IV decided to relieve count Amadeus VI of his duties as imperial vicar in the region, and in 1378, the emperor appointed dauphin Charles of Viennois as the imperial vicar of Burgundy (Arles), but only for his lifetime.

 Casimir III of Poland and Louis I of Hungary entered a conspiracy against Charles and managed to persuade Otto V of Bavaria to join.
-After the repeal of the estate contract by margrave Otto, in early July 1371, Charles IV declared hostilities and invaded Margraviate of Brandenburg; after two years of conflict, in 1373 Brandenburg became part of the Czech lands.
+After the repeal of the estate contract by margrave Otto, in early July 1371, Charles IV declared hostilities and invaded the Margraviate of Brandenburg; after two years of conflict, Brandenburg became part of the Czech lands in 1373.
 This was when he gave the order to measure his new territory, its villages, people, and income.
 This was recorded in the Landbuch of Charles IV, which was finished in 1375.
 Many villages were mentioned for the first time in this book, so it can provide information on how old they are.
-He also gained a considerable portion of Silesian territory, partly by inheritance through his third wife, Anna von Schweidnitz, daughter of Henry II, Duke of Świdnica and Catherine of Hungary.
+He also gained a considerable portion of Silesian territory, partly by inheritance through his third wife, Anna von Schweidnitz, daughter of Henry II, Duke of Świdnica, and Catherine of Hungary.
 In 1365, Charles visited Pope Urban V at Avignon and undertook to escort him to Rome; on the same occasion he was crowned King of Burgundy at Arles.

-His second journey to Italy took place in 1368 when he had a meeting with Pope Urban V at Viterbo, was besieged in his palace at Siena, and left the country before the end of 1369.
-During his later years, the emperor took little part in German affairs beyond securing the election of his son Wenceslaus as king of the Romans in 1376, and negotiating a peace between the Swabian League of Cities and some nobles in 1378.
+His second journey to Italy took place in 1368, when he had a meeting with Pope Urban V at Viterbo, who was besieged in his palace at Siena, and left the country before the end of 1369.
+During his later years, the emperor took little part in German affairs beyond securing the election of his son Wenceslaus as king of the Romans in 1376 and negotiating a peace between the Swabian League of Cities and some nobles in 1378.
 After dividing his lands between his three sons and his nephews, he died in November 1378 at Prague, where he was buried, and where a statue was erected to his memory in 1848.